 Vouch Insurance Review 2026: The Broker for Startups

 Vouch is a technology-powered insurance brokerage built for startups and growing companies.
 It pairs human advisors with digital tools to put together coverage that clears the requirements investors, regulators, and enterprise customers put on a young company.
-This is an independent profile from QuoteSweep, which covers the modern commercial insurance landscape for independent agents and business owners.
+This is an independent profile from QuoteSweep, which covers the modern commercial insurance landscape.
 QuoteSweep does not compete with Vouch.

 TL;DR: Vouch (vouch.us) calls itself "the insurance broker for leaders building what's next," serving technology, healthcare and life sciences, professional services, and financial services companies.
 Per its own site it has insured 6,000+ companies with a 74+ NPS and same-day quoting on most policies.
-Third-party sources report about $185M in total funding and that Vouch also runs a licensed carrier arm.
-It is primarily a brokerage.
+Third-party sources report about $185M in total funding; in 2025 Vouch sold its MGA and carrier operations to Hiscox and now operates as a broker under a multi-year Hiscox distribution deal.

 What Vouch is

 Vouch positions itself as a broker that understands its customers' industries and designs coverage around them.
 Its stated difference is three-part: industry expertise (advisors who understand a specific sector), an effortless experience (human insight paired with AI to reduce paperwork), and scalable coverage that flexes as a company hires, fundraises, and grows.
-Insurance services are provided through Vouch Specialty Insurance Services, LLC, and third-party sources note Vouch also became a licensed carrier, giving it a hybrid broker-plus-carrier model.
+Insurance services are provided through Vouch Specialty Insurance Services, LLC.
+Vouch previously ran its own MGA and licensed carrier, but per Hiscox's announcement it sold those operations to Hiscox in 2025 and now focuses on the technology-driven brokerage, distributing through a multi-year deal with Hiscox.

 Who Vouch is for